 Who are the women that come to mind when I say world leaders?
 Can you name one besides the president’s wife and Oprah?
-Sadly, the answer is typically no. In “A Push for Gender Equality at the Davos World Economic Forum, and Beyond” published in the New York Times by Alexandra Stevenson, the article highlights women trying to bring light to women in the workforce with powerful titles.
+Sadly, the answer is typically no. In “A Push for Gender Equality at the Davos World Economic Forum, and Beyond” published in the New York Times by Alexandra Stevenson, the article highlights the push to bring light to female leaders in the workforce.
 Teresa Whitmarsh, head of the Washington State Investment Board and Elizabeth Nyamayaro, head of the U.N.
-Women’s HeForShe campaign are two women who are the definition of world leaders.
+Women’s HeForShe campaign, are two women who are the definition of world leaders.
 Due to their roles, each year they are invited to the summit for business typhoons, the World Economic Forum in Davos, Switzerland.
 In this annual meeting, there will be 2,500 participants from all over the world hosting heads of state, central bankers, chief executives and billionaire investors.

-As these two powerful women enter this event they are overwhelmed by the severe underrepresentation of women.
+As these two powerful women enter this event they are overwhelmed by the severe underrepresentation of female leaders.
 Out of the 2,500 participants, only 17.8 percent are women.
-While women hold approximately 52 percent of all professional-level jobs, there are only 14.6 percent that are executive officers, 8.1 percent are top earners and 4.6 percent are Fortune 500 CEOs.
-Why is this?
-It is the reality that of the geopolitical and economic power today: Men are almost always the ones at the top.
+While women hold approximately 52 percent of all professional-level jobs, there is only 14.6 percent that work at an executive level, 8.1 percent who are top earners, and 4.6 percent who are Fortune 500 CEOs.
+How come?
+It is a reality of the geopolitical and economic power today.

 “Investments are expected to be diversified, so why is that logic not applied to gender,” Ms. Whitmarsh asked.